by Baloney Bill

 Who took up quarters in our house?

-He eats but little, stays nice and quiet,
+He eats so little and lives so quiet,

-I’m a bit unnerved to see just how it
+I’m a bit unnerved to see just why it

 So I’m directed to “kill the beast”

-Though my heart’s not in it in the least.
+(My heart’s not in it in the least).

 I set the trap to seal his doom